 The DANZA Team

-Ben Harper- North - Director & Contemporary Teacher
+Ben Harper- North - Director, Contemporary & Competition Troupe Teacher

 Ben started dancing at the age of 13, training in styles of Contemporary, Jazz and Ballet.
 Growing up in Auckland – he trained at L'Academie de Danse, until later leaving to further his career overseas.